sujithnadipalli/ecommerce-business-intelligence-powerbi/README.md

 ---

-# 🐍 Python Data Preparation & Analysis
+## 🐍 Python Data Preparation & Analysis

-Python was used for data import, data cleaning, exploratory data analysis, master dataset creation, feature engineering, and business-focused analysis.
+Python was used for data import, data cleaning, exploratory data analysis, and feature engineering.

-## Technologies Used
+### Technologies Used

 - Python
 - Pandas